veeto

 Summary

-Assembly Member Ward's legislation revises California's framework for controlled substances research by modifying the Research Advisory Panel's operations and review processes.
-The bill establishes an expedited pathway for reviewing research projects involving Schedule I and II controlled substances when applications meet specific criteria, including independent peer review and institutional review board or animal care committee approval.
+Assembly Member Ward's legislation revises California's controlled substances research approval process by modifying the Research Advisory Panel's operations through 2028.
+The bill establishes an expedited review pathway for certain Schedule I and II controlled substance studies that have obtained institutional review board approval and independent peer review.
+Under this process, the panel chair may deputize members to evaluate and approve qualifying research applications without full panel votes.

 40% progression